 This research guide focuses on laws that regulate information technology at the international level and in jurisdictions outside the United States.
 It also covers legal issues that arise in connection with the use of information technology across national boundaries.
 In addition to identifying resources that provide an introduction to this wide-ranging subject matter, the guide also covers five narrower, but interrelated topics:

 Use the menu on the left to identify and access primary law and secondary sources for each of the narrower topics listed above.

 Key Resources for International Cyberspace Research

-- Bloomberg Law: Privacy & Data Security -- Access primary law from 80 jurisdictions (including some English translations); country profiles and summaries of primary law; treatises and other secondary sources; news and current awareness tools.
+- Bloomberg Law: Privacy & Data Security -- Primary law from 65 national and sub-national jurisdictions (including some English translations); summaries of primary law by subject; treatises and other secondary sources; news and current awareness tools.